 I am a Postdoctoral Scholar working with Prof. Akshay Chaudhari and Prof. David Larson in the Department of Radiology at Stanford focusing on evaluating the robustness of large-scale AI models and identifying early disease biomarkers.

-I'm a Postdoctoral Scholar at Stanford University in the Computational Neuroimage Science Laboratory (CNS Lab) with Prof. Kilian M. Pohl.
-My research focuses on machine learning models that can improve the understanding, diagnosis, and treatment of neuropsychiatric disorders.
+Until August 2023, I was a Postdoctoral Scholar in the Computational Neuroimage Science Laboratory (CNS Lab) with Prof. Kilian M. Pohl working on multi-modal machine learning models that can improve the understanding, diagnosis, and treatment of neuropsychiatric disorders.

-Previously I completed my PhD at the Chair for Computer Aided Medical Procedures at the Technical University of Munich under the supervision of Prof. Nassir Navab.
+Previously I completed my PhD at the Chair for Computer Aided Medical Procedures at the Technical University of Munich under the supervision of Prof. Nassir Navab and my dissertation was titled "Learning Robust Representations for Medical Diagnosis".
 I am passionate about designing trustworthy deep learning methods for challenging applications.